Now whisper… You don’t want to wake them because they look so cute just softly sleeping there and look at their

 Like you and me the amount of sleep a chameleon needs depends on many factors such as it’s age, how much it’s eaten, time of year and just how much energy it’s expended during the day and some days are more tiring than others.

-On average though chameleons will sleep around twelve hours a day.
-Whether they actually need that much sleep is debatable but they tend to sleep as long as the lights are off and are often in position to sleep around half an hour before lights go off.
-Yes they do know when it’s lights out time, mostly.
+On average, though, chameleons will sleep around twelve hours a night.
+Whether they actually need that much sleep is debatable, but they tend to sleep as long as the lights are off and are often in position to sleep around half an hour before lights go off.
+Yes, they do know when it’s lights out time, mostly.

 You can alter the lighting schedule a little bit as the seasons change, so ten hours daylight and fourteen dark in winter and vice versa in summer, but I never found this necessary with my chameleon and just stuck to twelve hours on and twelve hours off.

 The best way to regulate these sleep patterns is to just get yourself a reptile power strip.
 You need it to regulate the UVB and heat light.
 This one from Amazon is excellent for this.

 Do chameleons sleep with their eyes open?

-Chameleons may sometimes sleep with one eye open a little bit but by and large you can tell they’re asleep as they sink their eye turrets in just a little bit and they close the centre part of the eye so it looks like a little slit.
+Chameleons may sometimes sleep with one eye open a little bit, but by and large you can tell they’re asleep as they sink their eye turrets in just a little bit, and they close the center part of the eye so it looks like a little slit.

 This is the main way to tell if a chameleon is asleep or not.
-They will also display their most beautiful colours, what I meant by wearing their pyjamas in the opening paragraph.
+They will also display their most beautiful colors, what I meant by wearing their pajamas in the opening paragraph.
 Some will look like they’re almost white.
-They also display some beautiful colours if you wake them up too but this is because they’re annoyed that you woke them up.
+They also display some beautiful colors if you wake them up too, but this is because they’re annoyed that you woke them up.

 My beautiful sleeping veiled can be seen in the main picture.
 I think chameleons are at their most cutest and prettiest when they’re asleep.